fiksn/awesome-ark/explained.md

 ## Tradeoff

 The ARK tradeoff is basically that ASPs do lots of bitcoin transactions (with some upper bound independent of usage), but all users can transact without the need to hit the blockchain (unless there is some cheating).
 So eventhough there are a lot of transactions it is still O(1).
+According to [Stacker.News thread](https://stacker.news/items/181441) ~15k vB is commited to mempool every 10 minutes (which limits number of ASPs to around 256).

 The only time users need to utilize the bitcoin blockchain is to acquire vTXOs but even that will be a batch transaction with multiple users (which like a coinjoin ensures anonymity).
 The other way is to acquire chips (vTXO inputs to your newly created vTXO) on the secondary market (possibly even directly for fiat).
 TODO: or by lifting an UTXO in a trustless way?
 I suppose lifting is the pool transaction already.

 ## Connectors